tangrams/tangram-es/platforms/windows/README.md

 Currently, builds were tested under MinGW-w64 (recommended).
 You will need to install/build zlib and curl.

 The demo application uses the Nextzen vector tile service, so you will need a Nextzen API key to build and run the demo.

  1. Visit https://developers.nextzen.org/ to get an API key.

  2. Setup an environment variable (`NEXTZEN_API_KEY`) to point to your API key.
     ```bash
-    export NEXTZEN_API_KEY=YOUR_API_KEY
+    SET NEXTZEN_API_KEY=YOUR_API_KEY
     ```
+    Or via system settings.

-## Build ##
+## Build

+  Tangram has been reported work with 32-bit MinGW-w64 consisting of GCC 8.1, POSIX threads and SJLJ exceptions.
+I've experienced crashes because of exception handling during YAML parsing when using DWARF2 variant - any recent version with SJLJ should work fine.

  1. Download zlib sources from https://zlib.net/